Guidelines to making the right choice

 - Is there a warm and friendly atmosphere?

-- Do residents in the home look happy, contented and active?
+- Do service users in the home appear happy, contented and active?

 - What possessions can I take with me?

 - Are there any facilities to keep my valuables safe?

 - Can I visit my relative privately?

 - Can residents choose their routine, such as when they get up and go to bed?

 - What social activities are there?

 - What arrangements are made for religious and/or cultural needs?